When two or three are gathered in His name, what Jesus said they should be doing.

 I suspect that Matthew had Jesus’ treatment of tax collectors and “sinners” in mind when he heard and later wrote that we’re to treat those who sin in the same way that Jesus treated them.

-So when is Jesus in our midst?
+When is Jesus in our midst?

 Jesus came to seek and save the lost, not to drive them away or to keep some space between “them” and “us”.
 He sought out the sinners, pagans, and tax collectors of His day and tried to connect with them.
 He showed them the way to the Kingdom of God not by beating them up emotionally or spiritually but by loving them and spending time with them.
 He socialized with those His religious culture rejected, forgave these “rejects” for their sin and tried to draw them into a relationship with Him so they could benefit from His love and forgiveness.